Teppichseite/DeckPass/README.md

 The flow of communication between DeckPass and KeePassKC works in the following way:

 ### Database opening
-1. Python backend checks if the KeePassXC flatpack contains the keepassxc-cli by calling it once
+1. Python backend checks if the KeePassXC flatpack contains `keepassxc-cli` by calling the program once
 2. Python backend checks if a .kdbx file is stored under the DeckPass folder
 3. If conditionas (1) and (2) apply, the database can be opened via a password
 4. The password will be entered into an input element and then sent in plain text to the python backend